Thomas Shaw (composer)

-According to the Biographical Dictionary of Actors, Actresses, Musicians, Dancers, Managers & Other Stage Personnel in London, 1660–1800, "a caricature portrait of Thomas Shaw, captioned 'Shaw-Shaw' and showing the musician playing the violin was drawn and engraved by Robert Dighton and published by the artist in 1786".

-Beginnings in Bath
+Early life

 The New Rooms at Bath.
 Publish'd March 3d 1779 & sold by T. Malton in Poland Street, & J. Gandon No. 48 Broad Street, Carnaby Market.
 (James Gandon, 1779, The BL King's Topographical Collection, British Library shelfmark: Maps K.Top.37.26.a.3.)

-There is little information about Thomas Shaw's early life and his career prior to going to London has remained rather obscure.
+There is little information about Thomas Shaw's early life and his career prior to going to London has remained obscure.

-He was the son of a musician born in 1715, also called Thomas Shaw, who was a double-bass player active in Bath and London for many years as a leading string player and concert director, including in music festivals in Westminster and at Covent Garden.
-Thomas Shaw senior must have been a well established musician as he became a member of the Royal Society of Musicians in 1754 and was a "superannuated musician" according to the European Magazine and London Review when he died in Bath in 1792.
+Born in 1752, Shaw was the son of Bathonian musician, concert director, and member of the Royal Society of Musicians, Thomas Shaw, and the younger brother of violinist Anthony Shaw.
+The majority of his career was spent at the Drury Lane theatre in London as an instrumentalist, violin soloist, band leader, musical director and in-house composer.